jsr6720/goodreads-csv-to-md/posts/2020-11-08-fifty-inventions-that-shaped-the-modern-economy.md

 ## My Review 4/5

+### Date Read
+2020/11/08

+### Date Added
+2020/11/08

-Quick light read overview of the threads of humanity through the lens of specific inventions.
+My Thoughts: Quick light read overview of the threads of humanity through the lens of specific inventions.
 More specifically constellations of inventions.
 Ie paper plus printing press equals fiat money. <br/><br/>Fun and interesting.
 Would recommend.

 ---